PennyLaneAI/pennylane-lightning/README.rst

 Install Lightning-GPU from source
 =================================

-To install Lightning-GPU from the package sources using the direct SDK path, Lightning-Qubit should be install before Lightning-GPU:
+To install Lightning-GPU from the package sources using the direct SDK path, Lightning-Qubit should be installed (compilation is not necessary):

 .. code-block:: console

     git clone https://github.com/PennyLaneAI/pennylane-lightning.git
     cd pennylane-lightning
     pip install -r requirements.txt
+    PL_BACKEND="lightning_qubit" python scripts/configure_pyproject_toml.py
-    PL_BACKEND="lightning_qubit" pip install -e . -vv
+    SKIP_COMPILATION=True pip install -e . -vv

 Then the `cuStateVec`_ library can be installed and set a ``CUQUANTUM_SDK`` environment variable.